graphql-java/awesome-graphql-java/README.md

 * [graphql-emf](https://github.com/hallvard/graphql-emf): Support for EMF models and data

+* [rejoiner](https://github.com/google/rejoiner): Provides a uniform GraphQL schema on top of gRPC microservices by generating GraphQL types from Protobuf.

 ## Execution Strategies

 * [graphql-rxjava](https://github.com/nfl/graphql-rxjava): An execution strategy that makes it easier to use rxjava's Observable